Abbie Ward

-Abbie Ward (née Scott, born 27 March 1993) is an English rugby union player.
+Abbie Ward (née Scott, born 27 March 1993) is a British rugby union player.
 She plays at international level for England, having made her debut for the side in 2015.
 She currently plays for Bristol Bears Women at club level.

 International career

 Ward progressed through the England rugby training groups as a teenager and was part of the Under 20s England women's rugby team that won the U20 Nations Cup in 2011.

 She made her debut for the England seniors team in 2015, playing against Italy.

 Ward is a world cup finalist after being named in the 2017 Women's Rugby World Cup squad for England.
 She started in the final game versus New Zealand.
 In 2018, she played all England games at the 2018 Women's Six Nations Championship.

 The following year she was offered a full-time contract with the England team, and went on to help England win the 2019 Women's Six Nations Grand Slam.
 That summer, she also played for England in the 2019 Super Series, captaining the side for its match versus the USA.

 A hip injury in 2019 meant that Ward was expected to miss the entirety of the 2020 Women's Six Nations.
 However, several games of the tournament were postponed due to the COVID-19 pandemic and she was able to play in England's game against Italy in November 2020.
 The game enabled England to win the Grand Slam and Ward was named Player of the Match.

 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.
 She was called into the Red Roses side for the 2025 Six Nations Championship on 17 March.
 She was also named in the side for the Women's Rugby World Cup.